Ready or Not (Momoland song): Critical reception

 Seoul Beats stated the song "marks the beginning of a newer and mature Momoland."
 Kristie Chan of The Kraze Magazine complimented the rapping of Nancy and JooE, by making the song "more catchy."

 Commercial performance

 In South Korea, "Ready or Not" debuted and peaked in the Gaon Download Chart at number eighty-one on the week of November 21, 2020.
 While the single album entered at number twenty-five in the Gaon Album Chart.
-It was the eighty-first best-selling album for the month November of 2020 with 3,524 sales sold.
+It was the eighty-first best-selling album for the month November 2020 with 3,524 sales sold.

 Music videos

 A scene in the music video where Momoland's Jane appears in a pastel-colored room.

 The music video for "Ready or Not" was uploaded to MLD Entertainment's official YouTube channel on November 17, 2020, in conjunction with the release of the single.
 The video features bright and pastel colors.
 Kristie Chan of The Kraze Magazine stated the theme of the video, outfits and the set are reminiscent of 1980's pop.
 Seoul Beats described the video as "simple" and "it forgoes a fun narrative and offbeat concept in an attempt to step away from the group's quirkier image."

 A "performance" version of the music video was published on November 24, 2020.